-If A Currency Swap Agreement Terminates, Additional Interest Will Not Be Paid
+If A Currency Swap Agreement Terminates, Additional Interest Will Not Be Paid (If reset rate notes are offered in the related prospectus supplement, the following risk factors will apply.)

 To the extent described in the prospectus supplement for your notes, a currency swap agreement supporting payment of reset rate notes denominated in a currency other than U.S. Dollars may provide for the payment to all reset rate noteholders of approximately two business days of interest at the applicable rate resulting from a required delay in the payment of reset date remarketing proceeds through Euroclear and Clearstream, Luxembourg.
 If a currency swap agreement is terminated, however, the issuing entity, in turn, will make payments in respect of those reset rate notes, but will not make payments for those additional days of interest resulting from the required delay in the payment of reset date remarketing proceeds through Euroclear and Clearstream, Luxembourg.